nie-ine/e-editiones/about.markdown

 permalink: /about
 ---
 This website contains the knowledge and products as outcome of the [NIE-INE](http://www.nie-ine.ch)-project, which runs at the Swiss Universities of Basel, Bern, Zürich, and Geneva from Oct.
 2016 until the end of 2020.

-It developes the infrastructure inseri to enable scholarly edition projects in the Humanities to express their data in an enriched format, adhering to the FAIR-principles.
+It developes the infrastructure [inseri]() (to come) to enable scholarly edition projects in the Humanities to express their data in an enriched format, adhering to the FAIR-principles.
 It provides the projects with the necessary apps and visualizations, and ensures long-term storage of the data by transferring those to another framework, the Data and Service Center for humanities (DaSCH)<!---(https://dasch.swiss/)--->.

 The essence of the infrastructure is that data, e.g. in XML or SQL, are converted to a different i.e. machine-interpretable format by using the W3C's [Semantic Web technology (SWT)](/semantic-web-technology) standards and by making the semantics of the data explicit.
-This represents a first step towards semantic interoperability.
+This represents a new, i.e. semantic interoperability.

 To enable domain data expression in this new format, a series of dictionaries or [domain ontologies](/ontology) are modeled with great care, based on those standards.